Pediatricians Stand By Meds For ADHD, But Some Say Therapy Should Come First

 When 6-year-old Brody Knapp of Kansas City, Mo., was diagnosed with ADHD last year, his father, Brett, was skeptical.
 Brett didn't want his son taking pills.

-"You hear of losing your child's personality, and they become a shell of themselves, and they're not that sparkling little kid that you love," Brett Knapp says.
+"You hear of losing your child's personality, and they become a shell of themselves, and they're not that sparkling little kid that you love," Brett says.
 "I didn't want to lose that with Brody, because he's an amazing kid."

 Brody's mother, Ashley, had other ideas.
 She's a school principal and has ADHD herself.

-"I was all for stimulants at the very, very beginning," Ashley Knapp says, "just because I know what they can do to help a neurological issue such as ADHD."
+"I was all for stimulants at the very, very beginning," Ashley says, "just because I know what they can do to help a neurological issue such as ADHD."

 More and more families have been facing the same dilemma.
-The prevalence of diagnosed ADHD has shot up in the U.S. in the last two decades; 1 in 10 children now have that diagnosis.
+The prevalence of diagnosed ADHD has shot up in the U.S. in the past two decades; 1 in 10 children now has that diagnosis.

 The updated guidelines from the AAP recommend that children with ADHD should also be screened for other conditions, and monitored closely.
 But the treatment recommendations regarding medication are essentially unchanged from the previous guidelines, which were published in 2011.